realadvisor/rifm/README.md

   the order of digits before cursor hasn't changed (was _1->2->3->4_ and hasn't changed).

-Same will be for float numbers formatting, etc, just symbols with preserved order are different.
+Same are for float numbers formatting and many others, just symbols with preserved order are different and depends on format.
 We call this kind of symbols - **"accepted"** symbols.

 Rifm solves only one task -